Linuxfabrik/lfops/roles/wordpress/README.md

 * The WordPress core, `wp-config.php` and `wp-content/mu-plugins` belong to `root`, so code running in the web server cannot modify them. `wp-content` belongs to `apache`, so plugins, themes, translations and uploads can still be installed and updated from the web interface (`FS_METHOD` is `direct`).
 * WordPress therefore cannot update its core itself, and its automatic core updates are switched off (`WP_AUTO_UPDATE_CORE`). `wordpress-core-minor-update-<instance>.timer` installs the latest minor release daily instead and reloads a running PHP-FPM afterwards, and `--tags wordpress:update` installs `wordpress__version`.
 The update button for the core in the web interface fails.
 * WP-CLI runs as `root` only for commands that do not load WordPress (core download, config, checksum verification).
 Everything that loads WordPress runs as `apache`, because loading it executes code from `wp-content`, which `apache` can write.
-* WordPress cannot write `.htaccess`, so after a change of the permalink structure in the web interface, add the rewrite rules it displays to `.htaccess` by hand.
+* WordPress cannot write `.htaccess`, so pretty permalinks need either the `FallbackResource` from "Post-Installation Steps", or the rewrite rules WordPress displays after a change of the permalink structure, added to `.htaccess` by hand.
 * Everything that exists once per WordPress instance carries the host and path of `wordpress__url` as the name of the instance, with `/` replaced by `-` (`example.com`, `example.com-blog`): `wordpress-cron-<instance>.timer`, `wordpress-core-minor-update-<instance>.timer` and the export directory.
 The vHost belongs to the host name and is shared by all instances under it (`<host>.80.conf`).
 The role removes `wordpress-cron.timer` of older role versions, but not their vHost file `wordpress.conf`.
 * The REST API only answers logged-in users.
 The role installs and activates the [Disable WP REST API](https://wordpress.org/plugins/disable-wp-rest-api/) plugin, and uninstalls the Disable REST API (`disable-json-api`) plugin where it is present.
 Anonymous requests to any route, including the routes of plugins installed later, get `401 rest_login_required`.
 The plugin has no settings, so a front-end feature that calls the REST API without a login, such as some contact forms, needs an exception in code.